CodeStix/typed-react-form/docs/reference/FormState.md

 # `FormState`

 The `FormState` class contains all the state of a form.
 This includes values, default values, errors, dirty flags and form state.
-You should always use the `useForm` or `useChildForm` hooks to create an instance of this class.
+You should always use the `useForm` or `useObjectField` hooks to create an instance of this class.

 This class provides a lot of useful functions to manipulate form values and state.